 "Maybe I could," the crow began.
 "But he has forgotten you.
 All he can think of now is the princess."

 And thus, he began to explain.
 The princess of the kingdom where Gerda and the crow were at the moment was very clever and learned.
 When she had read all the books in the castle library, she decided to look for someone she could marry.
-But it had not to be a twit at all!
+But her husband should not be a twit at all!

-The princess had an announcement printed in the press, and soon the castle courtyard was full of suitors, each one brighter than the other.
+The princess had an announcement, which she had written out herself, printed in the press, and, moreover, she had it copied out and affixed to the doors of every University in three kingdoms; and soon the castle courtyard was full of dashing young suitors, each and every one brighter than the other.
+So many fine gentlemen came to the palace!
 But when they at last stood before the princess, they were so impressed both by her and by the golden throne she sat upon that they could not even breathe a word.
+When they met her, they couldn't think of anything to say, and thus, she was no longer interested in them, and sent them all away.

-But one day, there came a boy who was neither afraid of the princess nor of her great fortune.
+But one day, there came a boy in worn clothes who was neither afraid of the princess nor of her great fortune.
 He began a lively conversation with her about everything that she was interested in.

 "Of course it was Kai!"
 Gerda gasped.
 "Now I must get to the castle and try to reach him there.
 But how could we do it?"